Warner Brothers Studio: The Making of Harry Potter Tour

 It’s no secret that I’m a bit of a Harry Potter geek.
-So it will come as no surprise that one of the top things on my to do list when moving to London was to visit Warner Brothers studio.
+So it will come as no surprise that one of the top things on my to do list when moving to London was to visit Warner Brothers studio for a tour of the making of Harry Potter.
 I couldn’t wait to see the place where so many of my favourite scenes were filmed and learn more about how they were made.

 Looking to experience a bit of the magic yourself?
 Here’s everything you need to know:

 What You’ll See

 The studio was where the eight Harry Potter films were created over a period of several years.
 The vast complex houses the original sets, props, customs, and more that were used.
-It begins as you step into the Great Hall itself, through the grand doors, like a first year waiting to be sorted.
+Your tour begins as you step into the Great Hall itself, through the grand doors, like a first year waiting to be sorted.

 Then step through Hogwarts’s gates.
 Here, you’ll find the sets of the Gryffindor common room and boy’s dormitory, the Potions classroom and Dumbledore’s office.

 Across the room, you’ll see Hagrid’s hut and the Weasley’s house.

 Around the corner, you’ll see sets and props from the Ministry of Magic, before stepping outside.

 Here, you’ll find Hagrid’s motorcycle, the Knight Bus, and the exterior of 4 Privet Drive (although the real house is in Berkshire).
 There’s also Harry’s house in Godric’s Hollow and a cafe where you can sit down with a glass of Butterbeer.

 Wander back inside for a stroll down Diagon Alley.
 Walk along looking at the iconic shopfronts, including Weasley’s Wizard Wheezes and Ollivander’s.

 Next, you’ll learn about how the special effects were created, from bringing the magical creatures to life, perfecting green screen effects, to the creation of the goblin costumes